 A family with everything, reduced to virtually nothing, Schitt’s Creek is a show that empowers from the ground up.
 The Rose family had fame, money and socialite contacts wrapped up in a facade that it would last forever.
-A shady deal left them financially bankrupt and living in a motel in a town they had bought as a joke.
+A shady deal left them financially bankrupt and living in a road-side motel in a town they had bought as a joke.
 From the ashes of destruction and the pain of transformation, they are rewarded in ways they couldn’t have imagined in their previous lives.
 They are each transformed for the better as they lean into the care and connections of family and community without forsaking any eccentricity.

-Power lost is power gained in Schitt’s Creek
+Power lost is power gained

-While the Roses desperately cling to their lost class status, the citizens of Schitt’s Creek have a delightful way of exposing what their bubble of wealth had shielded them from.
+While the Rose’s desperately cling to their lost class status, the citizens of Schitt’s Creek have a delightful way of exposing what their bubble of wealth had shielded them from.
 Having too much money often means you’re no longer managing it yourself and in losing it you’ve likely lost sight of more than just your bank balance.
-The power and opportunities embedded in class confront the Roses in every interaction, forcing them to see themselves as an integral part of life and community, not as something above or removed.
+The power and opportunities embedded in class confront the Rose’s in every interaction, forcing them to see themselves as an integral part of life and community, not as something above or removed.

 Schitt’s Creek had been an idea that Dan and Eugene were working on for years.
 Just like human birth it was gestating before making its grand entrance.
 The initial airing was the first time Schitt’s Creek was birthed into public consciousness.
-It carries the energy of the Sun at 23 degrees Capricorn, just like a person would if born on this day.
-It’s a sensitive point in the zodiac for the show that remains susceptible to activation by transits (the movement of the planets in the sky), planetary periods and progressions (specific astrological techniques), people, and future events.

-This sensitive area in the zodiac, from 20-24 degrees Capricorn, is what astrologers have been watching for years in preparation.
+The Schitt’s Creek Sun at 23 degrees Capricorn is hauntingly close to the exact degree of the Saturn–Pluto conjunction on January 12, 2020 at 22 degrees Capricorn.
+I wasn’t joking when I said there’s a daisy chain of stellar connections!
+This sensitive area in the zodiac, from 20-24 degrees Capricorn, is what some astrologers have been watching for years prior.
 It now has the mark of a Saturn-Pluto conjunction.
-Because the Sun in the Schitt’s Creek chart (its identity and self image) is in this sensitive terrain and it had an outstanding year in 2020, it was picked up by this transiting energy and is now tied into this point in history.
+Because the Sun in the Schitt’s Creek chart is in this sensitive terrain, and it had an outstanding year in 2020, it was picked up by this transiting energy and is now tied into this story in history.

 The premise of Schitt’s Creek has Saturn-Pluto written all over it.
 Saturn limits and restricts.
 It can express as poverty, scarcity or severe lacking, being cut off from nourishment and support, as the Roses were.
 Pluto, with its associations with toxins and the power in the unseen, can show up in plumbing issues in the body, the psyche, and in buildings.